MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 ### Retrieve the certificate from a Stand-Alone CA

 A certificate from a Stand-Alone CA will be retrieved on the target machine for ease of certificate installation.
-If the CA connot be reached from the target machine, ensure to export the certificate as indicated below:
+If the CA is not reached from the target machine, ensure to export the certificate as indicated below:

 1. On the computer hosting the Operations Manager feature for which you are requesting a certificate, open a web browser, and connect to the computer hosting Certificate server web address.
 For example, *https://\<servername\>/certsrv*.